czlee/jadeite/README.md

   This is inefficient, but it's a lot easier to work with data this way.
 For example, it can be inspected directly for quick debugging.

   Plots shouldn't be generated on the fly—they should only be generated from text-based data after the fact.
 This allows plots to be fine-tuned for presentation without having to rerun the experiments.
+This repository doesn't deal with any plots—see the [czlee/kyanite](https://github.com/czlee/kyanite) repository.

 - **Log enough information to rerun the same experiment.**